prodrigues0201/Home-Automation-System/README.md

 GitHub and Cloud Links with the Repository for the project could be found in page 38 of the final report.

-Home_Automation_System_Final in file firmware represents the final code of the project
+Home_Automation_System_Final in folder firmware represents the final code of the project